Fabric Stash Challenge 2017

 Whether I work through it all or not is inconsequential because the challenge will be over once I’m rid of everything.
 I don’t want to give away stuff I really like but if I can’t find the time to work with it there is no point in me keeping it as a “someday I might” project.
 I’ve had some cuts and patterns for over ten years.
 That is obscene.
 Once the challenge is over I’ll only buy for whatever I’m currently working on.
 I have no need for a stash.
 It serves absolutely no purpose whatsoever especially not taking up precious room in my Hyundai.
 I don’t have a working alteration studio or atelier and I don’t need to live like I do.

 Here’s a sneak peak of the first fabric on deck a floral print linen.
-I’ll be introducing the project for this in the next week.
 Let me know if you too have a fabric stash problem in the comments and/or what you did to get your collection under control in the comments.
 I can always use the tips.